Download our complete presentation Portfolio Here

 I’ve never really questioned why I make things, be it art or otherwise.
 I just love doing it.
-I pretty much have to make, whether it’s artwork, an invention, an artistic building, or some other part of my environment.
-It’s not so much a conscious choice, but a necessary outlet for my creative energy and it’s a rare challenge that doesn’t get the ideas churning.
+I pretty much have to make, whether it’s artwork, an invention, an artistic building, or some other thing that I live with.
+It’s not so much a conscious choice, but a necessary outlet for my creative energy and it’s a rare challenge that doesn’t get new ideas churning.

 From an early age, I’ve been inspired by beautiful and innovative things.
+I’ve also always been adept at working with my hands.
 They said I was good with scissors in kindergarten.
 For me, beauty, whether in nature or from the hand of man, is crucial to our existence.
 We thrive on harmony.
 It’s what captivates us as we look at great works of art.
 So there’s my challenge; to distill and convey what inspires me in a clear and harmonious way.
-That’s where the 99% perspiration begins as the process of making a work of art usually consists of repeated trial, error and refinement until all speaks clearly and needs my hand no more.
+That’s where the 99% perspiration begins as the process of making a work of art usually consists of repeated trial, error and refinement until all the elements flow and speak clearly, no longer attracting my attention.

-As I work, whether modeling in clay or wax, carving in wood or stone, engraving steel or assembling different materials, I’m repeatedly guided by feelings I get when I see and touch the work at hand.
-The innate intention of an artist is to convey the essence of both subject and material.
+As I work, whether modeling in clay or wax, carving in wood or stone, engraving steel or assembling various materials, I’m repeatedly guided by feelings I get as I see and touch the work at hand.
+My innate intention as an artist is to convey the essence of my subject while being true to my chosen material.
 I’m constantly working to clarify the forms and refine the designs in order to convey the feelings I’m moved by.

-Some of my work is inspired by the people, animals and things I see around me; fleeting moments, glimpsed in passing.
-Inspiration also come from found objects and compositions.
+Some of my work is inspired by the people, animals and things I find around me; fleeting moments, glimpsed in passing.
+Inspiration also comes from found objects and compositions.
 I get new ideas from the forms and character of naturally weathered pieces of wood and stone, the gestures of pinched and twisted pieces of clay or wax, textures, patterns, and chance arrangements of objects on the ground or beach.
 All can lead to new compositions.
-Techniques, tools or methods of work develop in response to the needs of the current project or a unique setting for a commission.
+New techniques, tools or methods of work are all developed in response to the needs of the current project or the unique setting for a new commission.